How to Extract and Store Invoice Data in a Knowledge Collection

 What This Integration Does

 Invoice processing usually means one of two things: tedious manual data entry, or a brittle template-based extraction tool that breaks when a vendor changes their letterhead.
-This workflow uses an AI Agent to pull structured fields from any invoice format, writes those fields to a relational store for accounting and reporting, and embeds the original document into a Knowledge collection so AP staff can search past invoices by free-text query later.
+In Spojit you build a workflow that uses a Connector node in Agent mode to pull structured fields from any invoice format, writes those fields to a store for accounting and reporting, and embeds the original document into a Knowledge collection so accounts-payable staff can search past invoices by free-text query later.

 This tutorial uses a persistent Knowledge collection because the goal is a searchable invoice archive that lasts.
-If you only need to extract fields from one document and don't want it in any long-lived collection, use a Transient Knowledge collection instead - see How to Create NetSuite Sales Orders from Emailed PO PDFs for the transient pattern.
+If you only need to extract fields from one document and do not want it in any long-lived collection, use a Transient Knowledge collection instead: see How to Create NetSuite Sales Orders from Emailed PO PDFs for the transient pattern.

 Prerequisites